dbaigent/dbaigent/README.md

 👋 Hello!
 I'm Daniel - an experienced senior research and data analyst, passionate about leveraging analytical tools to solve complex issues and improve decision making.

-I enjoy developing performance metrics, applying spatial analytic techniques, and developing strategic advice.
+I enjoy creating performance metrics, applying spatial analytic techniques, and developing strategic advice.

 I hold a Master of Public Policy degree (first class honours) from the University of Auckland, with an undegraduate degree in Georgaphy.